• (000) 123 458 789

 Healthcare without barriers: Fair access for every patient.

-Highlight the main equity and access challenges experienced by patients, with emphasis on the Asia Pacific region.
+Highlight the main equity and access challenges experienced by patients, with attention to the Asia Pacific region and wider global relevance.

-Explain how patient organizations identify barriers and generate evidence for policy and service improvement.
+Show how patient organizations identify barriers, collect patient insights, provide peer support, and generate evidence for service and policy improvement.

-Present practical examples of patient-led initiatives that strengthen fairness, accountability, and access to care.
+Present examples of patient-led action that can strengthen access, accountability, timely diagnosis, and continuity of care.

-Encourage patient groups to apply approaches that advance equitable access and support sustainable system improvement.
+Encourage patient groups to advance equitable access through advocacy, community engagement, collaboration, and practical system-level dialogue.

 Agenda